Reset Car Computer After Replacing Battery

 Scan the car for codes and remove them.
 This will reset all of the settings.
 If the check engine light still persists and you experience some problems with the overall engine operation and the car is in perfect mechanical order.
 Maybe the ECU is somewhat broken.
 The worst symptoms that you can feel as we said are the car not starting or shut down all of sudden.
 In this case, you know that you have a problem.

-In this article, we have covered a lot when it comes to check engine light problems concerned to the car battery.
+In this article, we have covered a lot when it comes to check engine light problems concerning the car battery.
 We learned what is a car battery and how it works.
 Then we learned what is the ECU and how the ECU is controlling all the systems in your car.

 Then we have covered all of the symptoms of a broken ECU since one of the problems of this unit is when it breaks it sends check engine lights on the dashboard for no particular reason.
 Like in our example, you install a new battery and you get a check engine light.
 Something that doesn’t make sense.